taskflow/taskflow/README.md

 C.precede(D);  // D runs after C
 ```

-By default, a subflow graph joins to its parent node.
+By default, a subflow graph joins its parent node.
-This guarantees a subflow graph to finish before the successors of
+This ensures a subflow graph finishes before the successors of
-its parent node.
+its parent task.
 You can disable this feature by calling `subflow.detach()`.
 For example, detaching the above subflow will result in the following execution flow: